Is cell segregation like oil and water: asymptotic versus transitory regime: Results

 \subsection{Parameter influence of the cellular automaton on the segregation}

-We have already shown that the pseudo algebraic scaling in the segregating experiments can be explained both by a logarithmic scaling law from the cellular automaton and by an algebraic scaling with exponent of $1/4$ from the Cahn-Hilliard model.
-Thus, despite the fact that both models only incorporate adhesion forces, as proposed by Steinberg, the resulting segregation differs fundamentally between both models.
+We have already shown that in the segregating experiments the pseudo-algebraic scaling can be explained both by the transitory logarithmic scaling from the cellular automaton and by the transitory algebraic scaling with exponent of $1/4$ from the Cahn-Hilliard model.
+Yet, despite the fact that both models only incorporate adhesion forces, as proposed by Steinberg, the resulting segregation differs fundamentally between both models.
 In addition, in the time frame of the experiment neither model generates an algebraic scaling with an exponent $1/3$, which is usually associated with fluid-like segregation.
 Firstly this highlights, that not only an algebraic exponent of $1/3$ corresponds to fluid-like segregation, but exponents between $1/6$ and $1/3$ may indicate it as well.
 Secondly, this implies that in contrast to implicit suggestions of previous works, an exponent differing from $1/3$ does not necessitate other intercellular interactions or mechanical forces besides adhesion.
+In particular, the scaling law with exponent of $1/3$ only applies to the asymptotic regime of the models.
+In contrast, both the Cahn-Hilliard model and the cellular automaton reproduce the experimental data not in the asymptotic but in their respective transitory regime, during which the scaling behavior is more complex and versatile.
+Additionally this implies, that the transitory regime of the models has a greater relevance for biological cell segregation processes than the asymptotic one.